Managing Underperforming Employees in a Remote or Hybrid Workplace

 When managing struggling employees in any kind of workplace, setting clear expectations for performance is essential.
 But when employees are working part or full-time from home, it’s even more important to ensure your statements haven’t been ambiguous.

-And setting clear expectations in remote or hybrid workplaces also includes decoupling physical presence from results.
+Setting clear expectations in remote or hybrid workplaces also includes decoupling physical presence from results.
 It’s more difficult to monitor activity when employees aren’t in the office most of the time, so instead look for ways to measure results and output.

 Communicating these expectations regularly to underperformers, and telling them how they measure up, will help managers and employees get on the same page.
 In fact, focusing on communication and setting clear expectations helps everyone build a healthy remote work culture.